Transfer pricing: Its increasing importance to tax authorities and to businesses

 Most countries apply some variation of the arm's length principle (ALP) in their transfer pricing regulations.
 The ALP requires MNCs to allocate income and expenses between parties as if the parties are unrelated and are acting in their own best interest.
 The ALP is articulated under the OECD Transfer Pricing Guidelines (OECD Guidelines) and in specific country regulations.
 The U.S. regulations related to transfer pricing are found in the U.S. Internal Revenue Code (IRC) Treas.
 Reg. § 1.482 (Regulations) and related sections.2

 The U.S. experience exemplifies the increased focus on transfer pricing, which is paralleled in many other countries.
 The Internal Revenue Service (IRS) considers transfer pricing enforcement a key revenue generating area.
 In recent years, the IRS has hired more transfer pricing specialists and has hired more than 800 economists and international auditors.
-An IRS audit team is required to include an international auditor if certain tax forms are submitted that indicate international operations.
+On Jan.
+31, 2017, the IRS Large Business and International Division (LB&I) announced 13 campaigns that will focus its enforcement efforts.
+Two of these, the "Related Party Transactions Campaign" and the "Inbound Distributor Campaign" involve transfer pricing.

 The IRS, through the Transfer Pricing Compliance Directive, requires that Information Document Requests (IDRs) involving the company's transfer pricing documentation be issued at each audit's inception.
 These IDRs, commonly referred to as contemporaneous documentation requests, mandate that the taxpayer provide "any principal documentation outlined in Treas.
 Reg. § 1.6662-6(d)(2)(iii)(B) that has been prepared to support ... transfer pricing methodologies for all years under examination."
 The documentation must have been in existence when the tax return was filed in order to provide protection from penalties.

 Transfer pricing adjustments would likely increase an MNC's U.S. income and thus lead to additional taxes owed.
 This may cause double taxation if relief is not obtained in the other country.
-The IRS may impose non-deductible transfer pricing penalties of up to 40 percent of the tax owed (based on the size of the transfer pricing misstatement), plus interest.
+Moreover, the IRS may impose non-deductible transfer pricing penalties of up to 40 percent of the tax owed (based on the size of the transfer pricing misstatement), plus interest if the MNC did not have contemporaneous documentation in place at the time it filed its tax return.

-While these issues in themselves can be daunting, the administrative burden associated with a transfer pricing audit can also be considerable.
-The transfer pricing audit of a middle-market company can result in numerous hours of lost productivity for the company and/or adviser costs that may exceed $100,000 for a single issue.
+While these issues in themselves can be daunting, the administrative burden associated with a transfer pricing audit can be considerable.
+The transfer pricing audit of an MNC can result in numerous hours of lost productivity for the company and/or adviser costs that may exceed $100,000 for a single issue.
+We have seen this even for middle market companies that may falsely presume that the IRS is focused on bigger fish.

 Other countries increasing scrutiny